Research & Reference Services

 - TRLN is a network of libraries, including UNC, Duke University, North Carolina Central University, and North Carolina State University, which allow you to borrow from their collections.
 If you fill your request through their webpages your materials will be delivered to UNC in about 2-4 business days.
 Orders from other institutions can take several weeks to fill, so make your requests as early in the research process as possible.

 Course Reserves refers to supplemental course materials, such as sample tests or readings from books and articles, which are made available to students.
 Many of the reserve materials are digitized and available online via the library's E-Reserves system on the Course Reserves page (Onyen login required).

-For items that have not been digitized, the Undergraduate Library, as well as many other UNC libraries, maintain print reserves collections.
+For items that have not been digitized, Davis Library, as well as many other UNC libraries, maintain print reserves collections.
 To access print reserves, you need to go to the library catalog to look up the appropriate call number, visit the library listed in the catalog, and then scan, photocopy, or check out the materials you need.